 Kristin explains that we use the One Bowl Method for Cookies to make these blondies.
 She says, “The One-Bowl Method is typically utilized for cookies and bars with a chewy texture, which includes brownies and blondies as well as some forms of drop cookies.
 This method is extremely forgiving due to the fact that butter and sugar are not being creamed together, which requires much more attention to the process.”

 Since Kristin’s cookbook recipes are so versatile, I thought it would be fun to show the blondies baked in a round cake pan instead of the traditional square pan.
 Bake time was the same and the wedge pieces are like blondie slices of pizza.
 You’ll love it.
+I use this same wedge method for my shortbread cookies, too!

 If you like to get creative with baking recipes, this book is a goldmine!